ooawagaeri/tp/docs/UserGuide.md

 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
   The index must be a positive integer 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to input values.
-Input values cannnot be empty.
+Input values must be non-empty.
-* If the product to edit is linked to job, changes in product fields will be updated in job list automatically.
+* Changes in product fields will be updated in job list automatically.

 Example: